yangjici/personality_based_music_recommender/README.md

 ## Summary

-For the capstone project at Galvanize Data Science Program, I built an artist recommender from scratch that incoporates user's personality as part of its collaborative filtering (CF) algorithm.
+For the capstone project at Galvanize Data Science Program, I built an artist recommender from scratch that incorporates user's personality as part of its collaborative filtering (CF) algorithm.
 I also implemented artist rating based CF as well as a hybrid algorithm that uses both user's ratings and personality.

 ## Motivation